livz/livz.github.io/_tips/Shellcode-MacOS-64.md

 Hello World!
 ```

-To obtain a shellcode from the binary, extract the code bytes of the text section:
+OK, it works.
+Next, to obtain a shellcode from the binary, extract the code bytes of the text section:
 ```bash
 $ objdump -d hello-simple